What I Wish I Knew Before Visiting CocoCay (Royal Caribbean’s Private Island)

 Most days you can expect two ships in port, meaning the island can get busy.
 There’s still plenty of room for everyone, but popular spots may see crowds.

 CocoCay is a hit among passengers and Royal Caribbean.
 These days, more than half the cruise line’s sailings visit.
-Royal Caribbean said that they average 11,000 people a day and plan to add more capacity with a new section opening soon.
+Royal Caribbean said that they average 11,000 people a day.

 That means there are usually two large ships visiting on any given day.
 The good thing is that there is plenty of space around the island.
 So no, you aren’t going to be standing shoulder to shoulder on the beach.
 But you can definitely still feel the crowds and some spots will be packed.
 Specifically, the bar area in the Oasis Lagoon pool can get packed.